kuannie1/ExercisesInC/reading_questions/thinkos.md

 1) Give a real-world example of virtualization (ideally not one of the ones in the book).

+I think the virtual machine is one type of virtualization.
+For example, the Linux Virtual Machine allows you to have the experience of running linux but you're actually in the Windows/MacOS environment.

 2) What is the difference between a program and a process?

+A process is a software object that represents a running program.
+It contains the text, data, and state of operations from the program.
+One process usually runs one program.
+I think the program is the group of code that interacts with the hardware, data, and instructions to carry out a task.

 3) What is the primary purpose of the process abstraction?
 What illusion does the process abstraction create?

+Process abstraction makes a simplified representation of something complicated.
+This illusion helps programmers use software efficiently by not requiring them to know all the details of its implementation.

 4) What is the kernel?

+A component of the OS that manages the core capabilities (like running threads).

 5) What is a daemon?

+A group of non-evil, background processes that provide operating system services.
+This is why the end of the "thread" process has the letter "d" at the end.

 ## Chapter 3